saleor/examples/example-app-taxjar/README.md

 # Saleor App Example: TaxJar integration

-> [!TIP]
-> Questions or issues?
-Check our [discord](https://discord.gg/H52JTZAtSH) channel for help.

 Note: This repository is an example, which means:

-* It's not production ready
+- It's not production ready
-* It's not actively maintained by Saleor
+- It's not actively maintained by Saleor
-* It should be used as a learning resource
+- It should be used as a learning resource

 ### The stack